First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 Mitchell said the knockout blow against the defense came when Martin Tobin, the Chicago-based pulmonologist and breathing expert, took the witness stand for the prosecution during expert testimony.
 He said jurors were convinced by Tobin’s scientific rigor and his ability to translate it for laypeople.

-“I thought he just broke it down in a manner that was easy for all the jurors to understand,” Mitchell said on CBS.
+“I thought he just broke it down in a manner that was easy for all the jurors to understand,” Mitchell said on CBS News.
 “To me the case was done, almost.”

 Jurors were more ambivalent about Chauvin’s decision not to testify in his own defense.

-Mitchell said it’s “possible” Chauvin testifying could have a made a difference, but felt they would have reached the same conclusion anyway.
+Mitchell said it’s “possible” Chauvin testifying could have a made a difference, but he felt the jury would have reached the same conclusion anyway.

 “Several jurors said they would have liked to have heard from him,” Mitchell said.
 He recalled how the ex-officer had a “confident swagger” in court during the first two weeks of witness testimony, but said his outward behavior eventually changed after a few pivotal moments.